gitmthoma/ocr_super8_project/README.md

 # super8_project
-## Using Tesseract OCR text recognition on UFA Super8 film catalogues
+# Using Tesseract OCR text recognition on UFA Super8 film catalogues
-Determination of a reference value based on SequenceMatcher to compare variations of tesseract output.

 ## Data sets and files of this repository are supplemented by the project documentation under the following link:
 https://demo.hedgedoc.org/s/13POm74xu